 Troponin is found in cells in your heart muscle.
 When these cells are injured—most often because the heart isn't getting enough oxygen and nutrients—they can release troponin and other substances into the blood.

-Measuring your levels of troponin often can quickly tell your doctor whether you are having a heart attack.
+Measuring your levels of troponin often can quickly tell your healthcare provider whether you are having a heart attack.
 During a heart attack, an artery that feeds your heart muscle with blood becomes blocked.

-You might have this test if your doctor suspects that you are having a heart attack.
+You might have this test if your healthcare provider suspects that you are having a heart attack.
 Symptoms of a heart attack often include:

 Pain or discomfort in the chest that may feel like a squeezing sensation or a sense of fullness